NinaMercedes/Nanopore-LSHTM-Omics/README.md

 Nanopore LSHTM 'Omics Course

 ## Identifying drug-resistance from *Escherichia coli* WGS sequenced using Oxford Nanopore reads
 In the data repository you have been provided with seven *Escherichia coli* whole genome sequences that have been sequenced using Oxford Nanopore (MinION).
 These samples were collected from a long-term health care facility in Japan by a previous study (ENA Project Accession: PRJDB9189).
-These sequences have already been basecalled, trimmed and we have provided some QC reports.
+These sequences have already been basecalled and we have provided some QC reports.
 Your task is to analyse the Nanopore fastq data to identify drug-resistance genes.

 As we have done previously, the first step will be to perform QC before going onto downstream analysis.
 To trim the nanopore reads we have used **Porechop** (*ab initio*) to identify any adapter sequences and remove them.
 This is an important step, especially when performing genome assembly.